MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifypreopendocumentfile.md

 ---
-description: Provides the system with information about a document before an open operation is initiated.
+description: Provides the system with information about a document file before an open operation is initiated.
 title: DlpNotifyPreOpenDocumentFile function (endpointdlp.h) ms.topic: reference
 ms.date: 03/18/2021